cjbarnes/cjbarnes.github.io/_posts/2016-07-08-welcome-new-website.md

 This is a web designer's website, so of course the blog will heavily feature tips, tutorials, and thoughts related to working on the web.
 But I'm under no illusions about the world needing *yet another* generic blog about web development.
 I think I have different things to write about than the average developer, and that's what I intend to do[^3].

 Outside the blog, I intend to progressively add and improve features of the site over the years.
-I planned this site to make it easy for me to experiment with new ideas, techniques, and technologies.
+I planned this site to make it easy for me to experiment.
 A developer's website isn't just a blog or a brochure, it's also a playground and learning space for new ideas, techniques, and technologies.
 Now that the long journey towards finishing my site is over, I can't wait to start 'playing'...

 [^1]: If you've followed this footnote, you probably need me to go a bit slower with the technical jargon!
 Here goes: